adinfinit/texpack/README.md

 * `maxrect` - is a MaxRects implementation
 * `pack` - implements utilities for interfacing with maxrect
 * `sdf` - implements signed-distance-field generation

-## Notes

-* Does not support OpenType font kerning -- limitation of `github.com/golang/freetype`.
-* SDF generation is not yet good